San Francisco Armory: Kink.com (2006–2018)

 Although Kink.com stated that its activities would be invisible to the surrounding neighborhood, La Casa de las Madres, a neighboring women's shelter, announced in late March 2007 that they would be leaving the location.
 The shelter had planned on moving from that location in 2009 when their lease expired, but stated that they would be leaving the location because of the media scrutiny of Kink.com's presence.

 As summarized in retrospect by the San Francisco Chronicle in 2018, after the initial protests "Acworth eventually won praise for the restoration work he did on the brick Moorish castle, which had long been empty".

 In late 2007, Acworth approached the San Francisco Planning Commission with the idea of converting part of the Armory space into webcam-lined condominia.
 However, Acworth also described the plans as "extremely hypothetical" and stated that, "There is no firm plan for using the Armory for anything but a conventional film studio for now."

 In May and December, 2008, the San Francisco Armory hosted Mission Bazaar, an all-ages arts fair featuring local artists and craftspeople selling their work, as well as performances.
 It was the first public event held in the Armory since the 1970s.

 Since then, the building has housed public events and sports competitions.
 It was open for public tours and BDSM-related workshops.

 In January 2017, Kink.com announced that it would cease the use of the Armory for film production.
 In 2018 the building was purchased by a Nashville real estate firm.

 Armory Events

 In 2011, Armory Events started work on the Drill Court, a multi-purpose event space.
 The venue is 40,000 square feet with an occupancy of 4,000 people, an 80 feet high dome ceiling, and 33,500 square feet of hardwood maple floating floor.
-As of 2018, the new owner was not intending to continue using it as an entertainment venue.